whisthq/whist/protocol/README.md

 in real-time a desktop environment from a virtual machine (cloud computer) to a user's local client (Desktop OSes, iOS, Android, Cube/Slate (RPi), etc.).
-The protocol is designed to achieve as low latency as possible so to offer a fully fluid experience to users for any use, even the most deamdning (watching videos, gaming, etc.).
+The protocol is designed to achieve as low latency as possible so to offer a fully fluid experience to users for any use, even the most demanding (watching videos, gaming, etc.).

 This repository contains both the source code for the server, which runs